Rotherham Central station: South Yorkshire Supertram

-Rotherham Central stop opened on the local Supertram network here on 25 October 2018, and currently operates 2 tram-trains per hour northward to Rotherham Parkgate and southward to Cathedral in Sheffield city centre.
+Rotherham Central stop opened on the local Supertram network here on 25 October 2018, and currently operates two tram-trains per hour northward to Parkgate and southward to in Sheffield city centre.
 The trams are low-floor, meaning they have to call at their own separate low-level platforms.
 They are numbered 3 & 4, and located to the south of the station.
 They are connected to the main National Rail platforms via ramps.